Tao-su/Proteoform-predictor/Example/Readme.md

 ## 3. Setting arguments
 As we described in front page, we need to set five arguments before runnning the application.
 In this example we can set arguments as following.
---query_xml: ~\uniprot-proteome_UP000000625.xml
+--query_xml ~\uniprot-proteome_UP000000625.xml
---query_species: Ecoli_K12
+--query_species Ecoli_K12
---query_xml: ~\uniprot-proteome_UP000002032.xml
+--sbjct_xml ~\uniprot-proteome_UP000002032.xml
---query_species: Eoli_B
+--sbjct_species Eoli_B
 --sl: 21

 **Note**:
-1. The nomenclature of the species is not rigorious.
+1. The nomenclature of the query_species is not rigorious but sbjct_species must match the name of BLAST index files (phr, pin and psq) you created.
 You can put any name as long as it's informative
 2. The search length must be an odd number.
 This requirment enables one amino acid locates at the center of the sequence